shoppingflux/php-sdk/docs/manual/resources/order.md

 ## Access

-Accessing order API can be done from the store.
+Accessing the order API can be done from the store.

 ```php
 <?php